steqeq/0000/README.md

 ## Known Issues

 ### MIVision MIGraphX Installation
-Install and use the latest version of MIVision/MIGraphX code available in the following repositories
+Install and use the latest version of MIVision/MIGraphX code.

 Ensure the /opt/rocm symbolic link for the new version of ROCm is present and points to the right version of the ROCm toolkit.